taniarascia/taniarascia.com/content/posts/2018-08-20-getting-started-with-react.md

 )
 ```

-Now that data is being passed through to `Table`, and we have to work on accessing it from the other side.
+Now that data is being passed through to `Table`, we have to work on accessing it from the other side.

 <div class="filename">Table.js</div>